 You would probably mostly want to have experts write for you.

-Even if you manage to connect with an expert, what would they stand to gain from writing an article for your blog, rather than just writing it for their own website from the beginning?
+Even if you manage to connect with an expert, what would they stand to gain from writing an article for your blog?
+They might as well just write for their own website for long-term gain.

 This is where blackhat linkbuilding comes into the picture.
 Guestblogging has been heavily abused to create links.